2024 - 2025 Board of Directors

 Professor and Chair Department of Obstetrics, Gynecology and Reproductive Medicine Stony Brook Medicine Stony Brook New York

-Dr. Griffin is the Chair for the Department of Obstetrics, Gynecology and Reproductive Medicine at Stony Brook Medicine.
-He graduated from the University of Rochester, received his medical degree from Stony Brook University School of Medicine where he also completed his residency training in Obstetrics and Gynecology at SBM.
-He went on to serve as a Lieutenant Commander in the U.S. Navy before returning to Stony Brook.
+Dr. Griffin is the Vice Dean for Clinical Affairs and Vice President of Clinical Services at Stony Brook Medicine.
+Prior to that he served as Chair for the Department of Obstetrics, Gynecology and Reproductive Medicine at Stony Brook Medicine for 12 years.
+He graduated from the University of Rochester, received his medical degree from the Renaissance School of Medicine at Stony Brook where he also completed his residency training in Obstetrics and Gynecology at SBM.
+He went on to serve as a Lieutenant Commander in the U.S. Navy before returning to Stony Brook in 2000.
 Dr Griffin specializes in Minimally Invasive and Robotic Gyn Surgery (MIS).
-Prior to being Chair, Dr. Griffin served as the Chief Medical Officer for the Hospital from 2009 to 2013.
-He is a Former Residency Program Director, Clerkship Director and is currently the Associate Fellowship Director for MIS.
-Dr. Griffin has served as an Oral Board Examiner for the American Board of Obstetrics & Gynecology since 2007.
-He has received a number of different local and national awards, most notably he was the recipient of Stony Brook University School of Medicine’s highest teaching award, the Aesculapius Award.
-Most recently, Dr. Griffin was elected to serve as the President of the Medical Board at Stony Brook Medicine.
+Prior to being Chair, Dr. Griffin served as the Chief Medical Officer for the University Hospital from 2009 to 2013.
+He is a Former Fellowship Director, Residency Program Director, and Clerkship Director.
+Dr. Griffin has served as an Oral Board Examiner for the American Board of Obstetrics & Gynecology and served on the Executive Committee for the Council of University Chairs in Obstetrics and Gynecology (CUCOG).
+He has received a number of local and national awards, most notably he was the recipient of Stony Brook Medicine’s highest teaching award, the Aesculapius Award and the SUNY Chancellor’s Award for Distinction in Faculty Service.

 Christina Robillard Isaacs, MD